 - 1. At the Command prompt, enter GMOPTIONS. - In "GM:Standards overview" dialog box, in the Standard Elements list, double-click Parts List.
-The BOM Settings dialog box is displayed. - 3.
-In the Parts List tab, click.......... - 4.
+The BOM Settings dialog box is displayed. - 4.
 Select the Enable column split check box. - 5.
 To split the column based on the number of data rows, select the Number of rows option and enter the row number to split. - 6.
 To split the column by distributing the data rows evenly among multiple sections, select the Number of sections option and enter the number of sections to split to. - 7.
 Click OK until all dialog boxes close. - 8.
 Note:Changes to heading row location have no impact on parts lists that exist in a drawing.